-Students who are fully withdrawing from Ambrose Seminary or are being asked to leave the residence due to misconduct will be held to the same financial arrangements as stated in the Refund section.
-Residence students, by way of the Residence Contract, agree to enter a four month lease.
+Students fully withdrawing from Ambrose University College, or who are asked to leave residence due to misconduct, will be held to the same financial arrangements as stated in the Refund section.
+Residence students, by way of the Residence Contract, agree to a four month lease (each semester).